Corporate Governance

 Executive Compensation Structure

 In principle, executive compensation consists of base salary, bonuses and stock compensation.
-The performancelinked portion, which fluctuates with the business environment and performance, accounts for approximately 40% to 60% of total compensation, depending on position.
+The performance- linked portion, which fluctuates with the business environment and performance, accounts for approximately 40% to 60% of total compensation, depending on position.
+Executive compensation and levels are determined by the Compensation Committee based on third-party surveys of manager compensation, economic and social trends, and the operating environment.

 Medium-Term Performance-Linked Compensation

-Stock Compensation I is paid as medium-term performancelinked compensation.
-In order to improve accountability incentives for our medium- and long-term performance and to increase shareholder value, in addition to financial indices such as ROCET1 and Base expenses, we have adopted TSR as an share index and Create Social Value as a non-financial index.
-Also, adjustment evaluation including initiatives in new business areas and compliance, customer- orientated initiatives, and risk management are considered to determine the medium-term performance-linked compensation.
+Stock Compensation Plan I is paid as medium-term performance-linked compensation.
+In order to improve accountability incentives for our medium- and long-term performance and to increase shareholder value, in addition to financial indexes such as ROCET1 and Base expenses, we have adopted TSR as a share index and Create Social Value as a non-financial index.
+Also, adjustment evaluation including initiatives in new business areas and compliance, customer- orientated initiatives, and risk management are considered to determine the medium-term performance- linked compensation.

 Evaluation of efforts to create social value

-We are incorporating an indicator evaluating efforts to create social value into executive compensation with the aim of further increasing our executives’ commitment to contributing to the realization of a sustainable society and achieving "SMBC Group GREEN×GLOBE 2030."
+We are incorporating an indicator evaluating efforts to create social value into executive compensation with the aim of further increasing our executives’ commitment to achieving a sustainable society.

-From FY2022, the Compensation Committee will judge performances of annual progress of KPIs in the "SMBC Group GREEN×GLOBE 2030", such as the reduction of greenhouse gas emissions, and performances of external ESG ratings.
+From FY2022, the Compensation Committee will judge performances of annual progress of KPIs related to sustainability, such as the reduction of greenhouse gas emissions and performances of major external ratings.
 These performances will be reflected in annual performance-linked incentive by a maximum of 10%, plus or minus.

 Ensuring Robust Business Operations